CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 A More Specific Form of Questioning:

-• From the customer’s point of view, how “urgent” is urgent when it comes to replies?
-Is it 10 seconds, 5 minutes, an hour, or a day?
+• From the customer’s point of view, how urgent are replies?
+Are they 10 seconds, 5 minutes, an hour, or a day?

-• What kind of medium should you use as basis of the type of query/concern.
-Basically, it requires demarcating between issues that need phone support and issues that can be dealt online.
-Typically, financial matters need phone support for faster and effective resolution.
+• What medium should you use as the basis for the type of query/concern?
+It requires demarcating between issues that need phone support and issues that can be dealt with online.
+Typically, financial matters need phone support for faster and more effective resolution.

 A handy tip: When it comes to understanding your customer, take this as a thumb rule: